 Figure 8.
-Deviation of the LAERTES-EU ensemble mean of the yearly number of days above the 99 % percentile (wet days only) of daily spatial mean precipitation compared to the climatology (climTP; 1961-1990) for (a) Mid-Europe (ME), and (b) the Alps (AL).
-Red bars indicate negative anomalies (less days), blue bars positive anomalies (more days).
+Deviation of the LAERTES-EU ensemble mean of the yearly number of days above the 99th percentile (wet days only) of daily spatial mean precipitation compared to the climatology (climTP; 1961-1990) for (a) Mid-Europe (ME) and (b) the Alps (AL).
+Red bars indicate negative anomalies (less days); blue bars indicate positive anomalies (more days).
 The predictions (TP2; 2018-2028) are given in green.
 The black line indicates a linear regression.

-respectively.
-The overall trend is weaker with rate of 0-0.02 mm a-1 or 0-2 mm per century, respectively.
+in Fig. 9), some oscillations appear with phases of increasing and decreasing precipitation.
+This signal might be smoothed, as it is not expected that the decadal simulations of data blocks 2 and 4 cover the natural variability at this timescale in detail.
+Furthermore, these simulations are not expected to be in phase with the long-lasting simulations of data blocks 1 and 3.
+The trends on this timescale reach rates of up to $0.1 \,\mathrm{mm}\,\mathrm{a}^{-1}$ or $1 \,\mathrm{mm}$ per decade, respectively.
+The overall trend is weaker with a rate of $0-0.02 \text{ mm a}^{-1}$ or 0-2 mm percentury, respectively.
 Positive trends are more often significant than the negative, while only a small part of the ensemble shows significant trends.
 Similar results can be found for AL (Fig. S12).
-The trends on the decadal time scale reach higher rates but the oscillation is less pronounced than in ME.
+The trends on the decadal timescale reach higher rates but the oscillation is less pronounced than in ME.
 Again, most of the positive trends are significant, while just a few members with negative trends are significant.